 No, there are many adaptors and devices on the market and these constantly evolve.
 Rooms are equipped with the universally standard input cable types or wall input plates.
 You will need to bring the necessary adaptor to allow your device to be used in the room.
 We do not provide an emergency service to supply a forgotten dongle.

-It’s possible that the previous user hasn’t shut down the AV system correctly—please attempt an off & on cycle by following the user guides, and if the problem persiste, contact the ITS Service Desk.
+It’s possible that the previous user hasn’t shut down the AV system correctly—please attempt an off & on cycle by following the user guides, and if the problem persiste, contact the Digital IT Service Desk.

 Our current portable data projectors can display any resolution up to 1024x768, 1280x800 & 1920x1080.
 These are listed room-by-room on the booking request page.